Sky broadband features and new customer deals

 Sky usage limits and traffic management

 Sky unlimited deals are truly unlimited - there are no hidden fair use policies and Sky does not use traffic management to slow the connection at peak times.

 Perhaps Sky’s biggest strength is its ability to offer a complete home entertainment bundle under one roof.
 With TV, phone, broadband and now mobile, you can get everything sorted for one monthly price, with one point of contact for support.
 And none of these services feel compromised - the broadband is on a par with competitors, and better than many with truly unlimited usage.
 The deals include lots of extras too, such as free public Wi-Fi hotspots.
 Sky has also done much to improve its reputation when it comes to after-sales support, and in recent years has been highly rated for tech support and customer service in our home broadband survey.

-Its downsides are fairly minor.
-We would not generally recommend the limited fibre package, as 25GB is a very small amount of data for superfast broadband, and unlimited does not cost much more.
-You will need to be in a Sky network area to get the best deals too, as otherwise your only choice is Sky Broadband Connect at a comparatively sluggish maximum speed of 6Mb - though it does now offer unlimited usage.
+The downsides are fairly minor.
+We would not generally recommend the limited fibre package, as 25GB is a very small amount of data for superfast broadband and unlimited does not cost much more.
+You will need to be in a Sky network area to get the best deals, as otherwise, your only choice is Sky Broadband Connect at a comparatively sluggish maximum speed of 6Mb - though it does now offer unlimited usage.

 To find out more read our full Sky Broadband review.